Louisa Anne Murray1

 Maj.-Gen. Hon.
 Percy Gerald Scarlett was born on 10 April 1885.1 He was the son of Lt.-Col. Leopold James Yorke Campbell Scarlett and Bessie Florence Gibson.1 He married Margaret Macdonald Humphreys, daughter of Thomas Humphreys, on 21 November 1928.1 He died on 5 October 1957 at age 72, without issue.1

-Maj.-Gen. Hon.
-Percy Gerald Scarlett was educated at Wellington College, Berkshire, England.1 On 18 July 1904 he was given the precendence of the son of a baron.1 He fought in the First World War, where he received a mention in dispatches.1 He was decorated with the Military Cross (M.C.).1 He gained the rank of Brevet Major.1 He gained the rank of Brevet Lieutenant-Colonel from 1927 to 1928 in the service of the Shanghai Defence Force.1 He held the office of Deputy Constable of Dover Castle between 1936 and 1938.1 He was Brigadier of the 12th Infantry Brigade between 1936 and 1938.1 He was Major-General of the Deccan District in India in 1938.1 He fought in the Second World War between 1939 and 1942.1 He was Commander of the 4th Indian Division from 1939 to 1940.1 He held the office of Director of Mobilization in 1940.1 He gained the rank of Deputy Adjutant-General between 1940 and 1942.1 He was invested as a Companion, Order of the Bath (C.B.) in 1941.1 He held the office of Deputy Lieutenant (D.L.) of Kent in 1949.1 He was invested as a Knight Grand Cross, Order of Dannebrog in 1952.1
+He was educated at Wellington College, Berkshire, EnglandG.1 On 18 July 1904 he was given the precendence of the son of a baron.1 He fought in the First World War, where he received a mention in dispatches.1 He was awarded the Military Cross (M.C.)1 He gained the rank of Brevet Major.1 He gained the rank of Brevet Lieutenant-Colonel from 1927 to 1928 in the Shanghai Defence Force.1 He held the office of Deputy Constable of Dover Castle between 1936 and 1938.1 He was Brigadier of the 12th Infantry Brigade between 1936 and 1938.1 He was Major-General of the Deccan District in India in 1938.1 He fought in the Second World War between 1939 and 1942.1 He was Commander of the 4th Indian Division from 1939 to 1940.1 He held the office of Director of Mobilization in 1940.1 He gained the rank of Deputy Adjutant-General between 1940 and 1942.1 He was appointed Companion, Order of the Bath (C.B.) in 1941.1 He held the office of Deputy Lieutenant (D.L.) of Kent in 1949.1 He was appointed Knight Grand Cross, Order of Dannebrog in 1952.1

 Citations